 Physical Therapy provided at Utah State University Student Health Center offers both sports medicine and orthopedic rehabilitation for the students and the athletes here on campus.
 Treatment is provided for diagnoses involving the neck, back, hip, knee, ankle, shoulder, elbow and wrist for acute, chronic and surgical injuries.
-The therapist is part of contracted services from IHC/Logan Regional Hospital.
+The therapist is part of contracted services from 'Intermountain/Logan Regional Hospital'.

 A Physical Therapist works as a team with an Athletic Trainer to provide a comprehensive rehabilitation program including therapeutic exercises, modalities, manual therapy, bracing and patient education.

-Clinicians providing care have multiple years of experience in sports medicine and rehabilitation, and are
+Clinicians providing care have multiple years of experience in sports medicine and rehabilitation.

 Phone Number: 435-797-8074

 1200 North 850 East